Museum of Design Atlanta: History

 MODA first opened in 1989 as the Atlanta International Museum of Art & Design, and was located in the Peachtree Center district of Downtown Atlanta.
 In 2003, after receiving a series of local grants, the group rebranded and refocused itself as a design museum, launching a critically lauded run of exhibits on subjects such as Bauhaus virtuoso Marcel Breuer, Japanese architecture, and ladies handbag design.

 In 2011, MODA opened at its present location in Midtown Atlanta at the corner of 16th Street and Peachtree Street on the ground floor (and former parking garage) of a building restored by the architectural firm Perkins+Will.
-While the upper floors house Perkins+Will and the Peachtree Branch of the Atlanta Public Library, the Museum occupies 9000 sqft of street-level space in the building that is LEED Platinum certified — the highest environmental rating awarded by the U.S. Green Building Council.
+While the upper floors house Perkins+Will and the Peachtree Branch of the Atlanta Public Library, the museum occupies 9000 sqft of street-level space in the LEED Platinum-certified building.

 On December 31, 2012, Brenda Galina left as executive director.
-In early January 2013, the Board of Directors appointed Dr. Laura Flusche, Ph.D. as the new executive director.
+In early January 2013, the Board of Directors appointed Laura Flusche as the new executive director.